Firewall effect on electron acceleration by R-waves and parallel electric fields: Single-particle simulation

 Figure \ref{fig:Psi(xi,t')} illustrates the time evolution of the generalized pseudo-potential $\Psi\left(\xi,\bar{t}^{\prime}\right)-W_{\textrm{tot}}$.
-Each point in the figure represents the particle's position in $\Psi-\xi$ space.
-For the reference $E_{0}=0$ case (Figure \ref{fig:Psi(xi,t')}(a)), $\Psi\left(\xi,\bar{t}^{\prime}\right)$ reduces to $\psi\left(\xi\right)$; its shape remains constant and is determined solely by the initial conditions, and the particle oscillates in $\xi$-space in this $\psi$.
+Each point in the figure represents the electron's position in $\Psi-\xi$ space.
+For the reference $E_{0}=0$ case (Figure \ref{fig:Psi(xi,t')}(a)), $\Psi\left(\xi,\bar{t}^{\prime}\right)$ reduces to $\psi\left(\xi\right)$; its shape remains constant and is determined solely by the initial conditions, and the electron oscillates in $\xi$-space in this $\psi$.
 Figure \ref{fig:Psi(xi,t')}(b) and (c) show the evolution of $\Psi$ for $\bar{E}_{0}=3.55\times10^{-5}$ and $b=5.0\times10^{-4}$ case.
 As predicted by Eqs. (\ref{eq:Psi(xi,t')}-\ref{eq:xi far resonance}), the magnitude of the negative quadratic coefficient decreases with time (Figure \ref{fig:Psi(xi,t')}(b)).
-Near resonance (Figure \ref{fig:Psi(xi,t')}(c)), the quadratic coefficient of $\Psi$ becomes positive, resulting in a single-well potential that traps the particle around $\xi=0$.
-In contrast, for a passing particle with $\bar{E}_{0}=3.55\times10^{-5}$ and $b=3.5\times10^{-4}$ (Figure \ref{fig:Psi(xi,t')}(d)), the quadratic coefficient returns to a negative value, and the particle transits to the left well of the pseudo-potential.
+Near resonance (Figure \ref{fig:Psi(xi,t')}(c)), the quadratic coefficient of $\Psi$ becomes positive, resulting in a single-well potential that traps the electron around $\xi=0$.
+In contrast, for a passing electron with $\bar{E}_{0}=3.55\times10^{-5}$ and $b=3.5\times10^{-4}$ (Figure \ref{fig:Psi(xi,t')}(d)), the quadratic coefficient returns to a negative value, and the electron transits to the left well of the pseudo-potential.